What is Instructor II status?

 How to apply for Instructor II status:

-At the time of the 4th year of teaching (within a 5 year period) for the same academic unit at WMU, Instructor I’s may elect to voluntarily* put together a Professional Competence Portfolio for formal evaluation.
+At the time of the 4th year of teaching (within a 5 year period) for any one or combination of academic units at WMU, Instructor I’s may elect to voluntarily* put together a Professional Competence Portfolio for formal evaluation.
 This portfolio will include the following items at a minimum:

 - Self-evaluation (4-5 pages) that reflects on the instructor’s teaching philosophy, effectiveness and innovations